 Of course, each of they has a number between 1 and 88.

 It is said that they has the same effect of the pilgrimage of Shikoku.

-On the 21st of each month, many local people come to tour here.
+But, on the 21st of each month, the fair is held in this temple and many local people come to this temple.